-Few basketry remains are found from that time for obvious reasons- decomposition- but in boggy areas like in Denmark some fragments have survived and been recovered.
+Few basketry remains are found from that time because of decomposition, but in boggy areas like in Denmark some fragments have survived and been recovered.
 They show a looping technique which is similar in structure to coiled basketry, which in turn hints at the origins of pottery.

-Lime bast and willow bast are really good, strong fibres and have been favoured by makers for millennia.
+Lime and willow bast are both good, strong fibres and have been favoured by makers for millennia.
 The Antrea net, the oldest known fishing net in the world, which is made from willow bast, is dated to 8,300 BC.
-And check out the amazing Tyrolean Mesolithic find of Otzi the Iceman and his cape, dagger sheath and footwear, much of it made from lime bast.
-You can even have a chat with Otzi about it all on his facebook page.
+The well-known Tyrolean Mesolithic find of Otzi the Iceman included his cape, dagger sheath and footwear, much of it made from lime bast.
+You can even have a chat with Otzi on his facebook page.

 Making the looped bag

-With the expert help of Shuna Rendel I learned various looping techniques, in preparation for working with the bast stash I had in my cupboard.
-The lime, which was beautiful quality – long, strong and clean- had been given to me by a friend and I’d kept it a year or more while waiting for the chance to learn from Shuna.
-I also had some willow bast which I’d foraged from a fallen tree near my home, and the previous winter’s weather had done the retting for me.
+With the expert help of artist Shuna Rendel I learned various looping techniques.
+The lime bast was beautiful quality – long, strong and clean.
+I also had some willow bast foraged from a fallen tree near my home, and the previous winter’s weather had done the retting for me.

-Actually I did this as I went along, twisting and plying the fibres into a metre or more and then looping it until the length ran out.
-Then I’d extended it some more.
+Twisting and plying the fibres into a metre or more, looping it until the length ran out.
 I used a long, blunt, large-eyed needle for the looping.
-It’s a simple into-the-lag type of looping, in a spiral from the bottom up, tensioned on the leg of a stool.
+It’s a simple into-the-lag type of looping, in a spiral from the bottom up.
 Different from the Danish Mesolithic fragments mentioned above, which were looped over a core.